Living in Tokyo?

 At the age of six, Japanese kids usually start primary school (shōgakkō).
 Primary education lasts for six years, teaching the pupils about the Japanese language, math, music, art, P.E., and moral education.
 Later on, the primary school curriculum also features social studies, science, and home economics.

-After completing their primary school education, the students progress to middle school (chōgakkō) for three years.
+After completing their primary school education, the students progress to junior high school (chōgakkō) for three years.
 Although high school (kōtōgakkō) is not compulsory, most Japanese teenagers do attend it.
 Different kinds of high school cater to different student populations.

 There are vocational high schools, academic ones, and the (private) elite high schools that prepare their students for prestigious universities.
-Even if they don’t enrol for studies at a top university, many young people in Japan graduate from a college or university (daigaku) with a four-year bachelor’s degree.
+Even if they don’t enroll for studies at a top university, many young people in Japan graduate from a college or university (daigaku) with a four-year bachelor’s degree.

 Although public schools in Japan are free for everyone, most expats in Tokyo send their kids to international schools.
 That way, their children don’t have to cope with the language barrier, culture shock, vastly different academic requirements, and socialization issues.

 There are numerous international schools in Japan’s biggest metropolitan regions.
 Some of them create an English-language environment for Japanese kids whose parents want them to acquire language skills and intercultural awareness.
 Others directly cater to various foreign communities.

 In the Greater Tokyo Area, there are international schools for expat kids of various nationalities.
 On the downside, all these schools are private institutions, which require tuition payments.
-Homeschooling could be an alternative but its legal situation is fuzzy — although homeschooling is not officially considered as illegal it is very rare in Japan – could be an alternative.
+Homeschooling could be an alternative but its legal situation is fuzzy — although homeschooling is not officially considered as illegal it is very rare in Japan.